shreyavshetty/BayesianDeepLearning/README.md

     - Bayesian Center: insert dropout after the deepest encoder, between the encoder and decoder stage.
     - Bayesian Central Four Encoder-Decoder: insert dropout after the central four encoder and decoder units.
     - Bayesian Classifier: insert dropout after the last decoder unit, before the classifier.

+  **Comparing Weight Averaging and Monte Carlo Dropout Sampling**

+  Weight averaging proposes to remove dropout at test time and scale the weights proportionally to the dropout percentage.
+Monte Carlo sampling with dropout performs better than weight averaging after approximately 6 samples.
+Weight averaging technique produces poorer segmentation results,in terms of global accuracy, in addition to being unable to provide a measure of model uncertainty.